pymor/pymor/docs/source/tutorial_projection.rst

     fom.rhs

-This is due to the fact, that |VectorArrays| in pyMOR cannot be parametric.
+This is due to the fact that |VectorArrays| in pyMOR cannot be parametric.
 So to allow for parametric right-hand sides, this right-hand side is encoded by a linear |Operator|
 that maps numbers to scalar multiples of the right-hand side vector.
 Indeed, we see that